Instructions for authors

-Arriaza, B., A. Aufderheide and I. Muñoz 1999.
-Análisis antropológico físico de Acha 2.
-In Acha 2 y los Orígenes del Poblamiento Humano en Arica, edited by I. Muñoz, B. Arriaza and A. Aufderheide, pp. 47-64.
-Ediciones Universidad de Tarapacá, Santiago.
+Arriaza, B., A. Aufderheide and I. Muñoz 1993.
+Análisis antropológico físico la inhumación de Acha 2.
+In Acha 2 y los Orígenes del Poblamiento Humano en Arica, editado por I. Muñoz, B. Arriaza y A. Aufderheide, pp. 47-64.
+Ediciones Universidad de Tarapacá, Arica.

-2.4.5.
-Article in Journal: The title of the article in sentence format, without italicized letters/ period / name of the Journal in italicized letters and title case (capital letters for the first letters of main words)/ number or volume / colon/pages (without a space after the colon and the pages).
-If the magazine has a system of numeration of volumes with correlative pages, it is not necessary to indicate the number, only the volume.
+Journal article: Title of article in sentence case, without italics / period / name of journal in italics / number or volume / colon/ (issue) / colon / pages (without spacing between the colon and the pages).
+If the journal has a numbering system of volumes with correlative pages it is not necessary to write the number, and the volume will suffice.

 Olivera, D. 1997.
 La importancia del recurso Camelidae en la Puna de Atacama entre los 10.000 y 500 años a.p.
 Estudios Atacameños 14:29-41.

 Articles in proceedings, seminars, symposia in periodical publications:

 Title of the article in sentence case without italics / period / title of the proceedings without italics and in title case / name of periodical publication in italics / number of volume or tome (written as: Vol.; Tome) / colon / pages / period.

 Escola, P.S.
 2004.
 La expeditividad y el registro arqueológico.
 Actas XV Congreso de Arqueología Chilena.
 Chungara Revista de Antropología Chilena Tomo 1:49-60.